lxc/linuxcontainers.org/content/lxd/downloads.md

 ![Download icon](/static/img/download.png)

 # Distribution packages
-Currently only Ubuntu includes lxd and that's only in the current development release.
-We expect it to be soon picked up by the other distributions who already ship recent LXC today.
+Ubuntu 16.04 LTS users can install LXD with:

+    apt-get install lxd

+Ubuntu 14.04 LTS users can install it from backports with:

+    apt-get -t trusty-backports install lxd

-For Ubuntu users, we have an official PPA for LXD:
+For Ubuntu users wishing newer upstream releases, we also have an official PPA for LXD:

  * [lxd-stable](https://launchpad.net/~ubuntu-lxc/+archive/lxd-stable): Latest stable release